-The sweating redoubled in comparison to the past two days and I craved a sip of cold ice tea to moisten my parched throat but the same unrelenting nausea hadn’t diminished.
-Nausea that overpowers all your senses and ejects any little liquid in the stomach with the slightest head tilt.
+The sweating redoubled in comparison to the past two days and I craved a sip of ice tea to moisten my parched throat but the same unrelenting nausea hadn’t diminished.
+Unabated nausea that overpowers all your senses and ejects any little liquid from the stomach with the slightest head tilt.

 Time is fading away, how drastically it switched over I cannot think